marttop/Blind-Jump-C/README.md

 # Blind-Jump-C
-This game is a "C version" of the Blind jump game originaly made in c++ (but in 6 weeks) Game made with : Lorentz Romeo, Lionel Da Rocha Da Silva, Adlan Sadou
+This game is a "C version" of the Blind jump game originaly made in c++ (but in 6 weeks).
+Game made with : Lorentz Romeo, Lionel Da Rocha Da Silva, Adlan Sadou

 # My RPG - It's your turn to create you final fantaisy